top of page

 Also if you are wondering what it is about, what knowledge does it impart?
 Just read the back cover, where she kindly and quickly explains the title.
 Bird by Bird was advice her father imparted on her brother for a last minute project.
 He just had to take his research topic 'bird by bird'.

-If you are feeling overwhelmed and am not up to reading a whole book (although I heartily suggest it,) But you can also skip to "Jealousy" or "Someone to Read Your Drafts".
-Those both grabbed my humor, my fear, my dark thoughts, and immediately made me feel less alone.
+If you are feeling overwhelmed and am not up to reading a whole book (although I heartily suggest it,) you can also skip to "Jealousy" or "Someone to Read Your Drafts".
+Those both grabbed me through humor, personal fears, and my own dark thoughts.
+They immediately made me feel less alone.

 3. "Master Lists for Writers" by Bryn Donovan